 In general, the US Dollar is a major driving force of many of the most popular pairs, because of mass familiarity, and additional analysis covered.
 Then you have the Euro, a currency which has had substantial investment from its member countries, combined with free trade and enormous global investment interest.

 EUR/USD operates inversely with USD/CHF and in tandem with GBP/USD, in general, which can be of valuable knowledge in the analysis of these pairs or when hedging.
 This currency pair is one of the most common for beginners and is often the default in practice trading.
-It is considered to be highly predictable.
-It tends to create triple tops in addition to reasonable breakouts and it’s breakouts have a tendency to last long enough for significant profit to be captured.

 The United States and Japan are both major economic powers, which reflects in the volume and trading of their currencies.